cedarworth/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that deletes all files havinf tilda symbol
+Script that create a tree dir